MicrosoftDocs/OData-docs/Odata-docs/resources/support.md

 ## Code issues

 Code related issues in the OData .NET libraries can be reported by creating GitHub issues in respective source code repository.
+The GitHub repositories are located in the [OData organization on GitHub](https://github.com/OData/).

 ## Questions